Children in the Israeli–Palestinian conflict: Schooling disruptions

 Schooling has been disrupted for both Israeli and Palestinian children.
-Israeli children at or on the way to school have been killed by Palestinian militants, as in the 1970 Avivim school bus massacre that killed 9 children and injured 25, the 1974 Ma'alot massacre which resulted in the death of 22 elementary school children, the 1992 murder of Helena Rapp, the 1997 Island of Peace massacre where 7 school girls on a class field trip were shot and killed, the 2002 killing of 3 teenagers at the Hitzim yeshiva high school in Itamar, and the 2008 Mercaz HaRav massacre resulting in 8 children killed and 11 injured.
+Israeli children at or on the way to school have been killed by Palestinian militants, as in the 1970 Avivim school bus massacre that killed nine children and injured 25, the 1974 Ma'alot massacre which resulted in the death of 22 elementary school children, the 1992 murder of Helena Rapp, the 1997 Island of Peace massacre where seven school girls on a class field trip were shot and killed, the 2002 killing of three teenagers at the Hitzim yeshiva high school in Itamar, and the 2008 Mercaz HaRav massacre resulting in 8 children killed and 11 injured.

 Schools throughout southern Israel are closed when rocket fire from Gaza becomes intense, including those in major cities such as Beersheba and Ashdod.
 Israeli authorities have reported incidents in which schools were damaged and school buses destroyed by Qassam rockets and mortars.

 Israel has closed schools in the West Bank for months during periods of conflict.
-In 1989 200,000 students were kept out of class from January to July.
-During Israeli curfews imposed during 2002 teachers and students created makeshift schools in halls, living rooms and alleys so students would not have to travel by car or bus to get to schools.
+In 1989, 200,000 students were kept out of class from January to July.
+During the Israeli curfews imposed in 2002, teachers and students created makeshift schools in halls, living rooms and alleys so students would not have to travel by car or bus to get to school.
 Israel's separation barrier has separated some students from their schools, leading to long waits at checkpoints.
-In 2008 Israel closed two charity schools for needy children because Israel suspected they were tied to Hamas.
-Schools in Gaza also close during clashes, as during the November 2012 Operation Pillar of Defense.
+In 2008, Israel closed two charity schools for needy children because Israel suspected they were tied to Hamas.
+Schools in Gaza also close during clashes, as during the November 2012 Gaza War.